Tupevarj/SurgeryRoomSimulation/README.md

 PARAMETER_NAME2: PARAMETER2_VALUE\
 ....

-All posiible parameters can be found in the documentation.
+All possible parameters can be found in the documentation.

 ## Requirements